 As we discussed in a recent post, “Understanding The Role of Guardian Ad Litem in Child Custody Cases,” a guardian ad litem (GAL) is an objective, impartial person whom the court appoints to act as a representative for the minor children in a marriage that is being dissolved, contested child custody cases or in cases where child abuse or neglect has been alleged.

-GALs are generally appointed when a person involved in a legal case is not able to adequately represent himself or herself due to being a minor child, mentally incapacitated, or aged.
+GALs are generally appointed when a person involved in a legal case cannot adequately represent himself or herself due to being a minor child, mentally incapacitated, or aged.

-In these situations it clear a guardian ad litem is needed to protect the interests or people who are not able to protect themselves.
-On the other hand, what about in divorce cases where the children are loved and cared for but the parents are locked in an ugly battle over custody?
+In these situations, it is clear a guardian ad litem is needed to protect the interests of people who cannot protect themselves.
+On the other hand, what about in divorce cases where the children are loved and cared for, but the parents are locked in an ugly battle over custody?

 STANDARDS FOR GUARDIAN AD LITEMS